 The Dime Story

-Several days after my wife passed away, I found a penny and I remember hearing of people that kept finding pennies shortly after their loved ones died.1957, the year Sherri was born....
+Several days after my wife passed away, I found a penny and I remember hearing of people that kept finding pennies shortly after their loved ones died.
+I did find this one: 1957, the year Sherri was born....

-Being the typical rebel (and sometimes cynic) that I can be, I thought "What a bunch of hogwash.
+But being the typical rebel I am (and sometimes cynic), I thought "What a bunch of hogwash.
 Everyone finds pennies all the time.
 It's just people trying to make something out of nothing to comfort themselves.
 God doesn't do that kind of stuff."

 I thought it really ironic that the very next day I found a solo dime while working out at the gym I go to.
 "OK" I thought, "That is kind of funny and appropriate, she liked to be fit AND Sherri never was a 'cheap date'."
 (For those who knew her: You know she had very fine tastes-i.e. "expensive".)